mongodb/mongo/src/mongo/db/timeseries/README.md

 the `_id` of an archived bucket (more details below).
 In other cases, this will be a set of filters to use for a query.

-The filters will include an exact match on the `metaField`, a range match on the `timeField`, and a missing or `false` value for `control.closed`.
+The filters will include an exact match on the `metaField`, a range match on the `timeField`, size filters on the `timeseriesBucketMaxCount` and `timeseriesBucketMaxSize` server parameters, and a missing or `false` value for `control.closed`.
 At least for v6.3, the filters will also specify `control.version: 1` to disallow selecting compressed buckets.
 The last restriction is for performance, and may be removed in the future if we improve decompression speed or deem the benefits